Flitternie/flitternie.github.io/_pages/about.md

 # 🔥 News
+- *2022.10*: Our work _GraphQ IR_ has been accepted by EMNLP 2022 as a long paper. &nbsp;🎉
 - *2022.06*: I've joined Microsoft Research Asia as a summer intern at Data, Knowledge, and Intelligence Group.
 - *2022.05*: Our work _KQA Pro_ has been accepted by ACL 2022 as a long paper. &nbsp;🎉